-After her husband died in 1925, she had no choice but to seek employment to maintain the household and rear her two sons.
-Mrs. Johnson was conciliator for the Labor Department for eight years (1925-1934).
+After her husband died in 1925, she had no choice but to seek employment to maintain the household and raise her two sons.
+Johnson was conciliator for the Labor Department for eight years (1925-1934).
 Although working full-time, she continued to feverishly produce literary works and maintain a column for 20 weekly newspapers.
-Throughout her career she wrote poetry, edited close to 100 books, wrote over 40 plays and 30 songs, but only five of those plays were ever published and three produced.
+Throughout her career, she wrote poetry, edited close to 100 books, wrote over 40 plays and 30 songs, but only five of those plays were ever published and three produced.

 The Oxford Companion to African American Literature.

 Copyright © 1997